 - “For me, there ain’t no high heel high enough.”

 - “A woman carries her clothes.
 But the shoe carries the woman.”

 - “Shoes transform your body language and attitude.
 They lift you physically and emotionally.”

 Millennials’ relationship with heels is a long and complicated source of feminist debate.
 Despite it all, women still love them.
 Sometimes when we try to picture a powerful businesswoman, we picture her with high heels.
 These are power heels, no matter the color or print or materials the idea we have is that they are uncomfortable.
-High heels are something like neckties for women, sometimes they might be required.
+Heels are something like neckties for women, sometimes they might be required.

 In the last few years things have changed.
-Women are trading their high heels for sneakers and ballet flats.
+Women are trading their heels for sneakers and ballet flats.
 Workplaces are more casual, and it is increasingly acceptable to wear sneakers to dinner.
 As a matter of fact, sales of heels dropped 12% last year, while sales of women’s sneakers rose 37%, according to the NPD Group’s.
-Millennials are dressing in jeans and sneakers because we seek for comfort and function.
+Millennials are dressing in jeans and sneakers because we seek for comfort and functionality.
 Even when it comes to wear heels their shape is changed.
 Vertiginous and stilettos heels are not more necessary, instead kitten heels and comma heels as the ones launched by Dior last year are now trending.